geodeepak/Seismolive/Home.md

 ## Installation

-ObsPy is currently [running and tested](http://tests.obspy.org) on Linux (32 and 64 bit), Windows (32 bit and/or 64 bit) and Mac OS X.
+ObsPy is currently [running and tested](http://tests.obspy.org) on Linux, Windows and Mac OS X.

 ObsPy runs on Python 3.7 and up.
 We recommend you use the latest version of python 3 if possible.